Bulletin Announcement: DuBois

 Use this in your 02/16/2025 bulletin

-Don’t look very far when you hear today’s gospel speak of poverty, hunger, sorrow or exclusion.
-These things happen in families.
-Children feel “insulted” when they are constantly criticized.
-Spouses “hunger” for affection.
-Grandparents feel “excluded” by divorce and custody decisions.
-Parents “weep” because they feel alienated from their children.
+When you hear today’s gospel speak of poverty, hunger, sorrow, or exclusion, you don't have to look far.
+These struggles often occur within families.
+Children feel 'insulted' when constantly criticized.
+Spouses 'hunger' for affection.
+Grandparents feel 'excluded' by divorce and custody decisions.
+Parents 'weep' because they feel alienated from their children.

 A Family Perspective 2-23-2025